Read Kate Nasser's Blog

 Submitted by: Sahar A.

 18. This one is beyond belief — yet true.
-Here’s the story: I was hosting a party for 150 people and needed catering prices 7 weeks prior to party to review bids, select caterer, or determine another venue.
+Here’s the story: I was hosting a party for 150 people and needed catering prices 7 weeks prior to the party to review bids, select caterer, or determine another venue.
 I had a drop-dead due date and explained that.
 When I contacted the caterer for prices because they hadn’t contacted me by the morning of the due date, my main contact was on vacation and left no information.
 I was fuming.
 Obviously, they did not get my business.
 When I finally reached the caterer to determine how they could have made such an error, he said “I decided you didn’t need it by your due date.”
 I was appalled.
 How could they decide my due date?
 I did contact the management office and heads did roll.
 This was not lost business from this one event, but there were 5 hosts involved (their friends) and word of mouth travels fast.
 While management appreciated my comments, they were foolish in not throwing me some type of bone to offset the situation.
 In a world where it’s tough to get business, this is not acceptable.

 Submitted by: Lisa R.